TallerGrupo4/TPWorms/README.md

 cd build
 cmake ..
 ```
-TIP: If you already have a build folder with the cmake script already ran, you can run the
+TIP: If you already have a build folder with the cmake script already ran (if not, skip this command), you can run the
 following command to re-build the project using the cache and compile it at the same time without
 needing to be at the build folder (you need to be at the root folder of the project):
 ```